AvNeEsH71-iam/Membrane-Mechanics/README.md

 - **Visualise** angular auto-correlation functions for any combination of spherical-harmonic modes
 - **Compute** Legendre spectrum coefficients *B_l*
 - **Fit** bending rigidity *κ* and effective surface tension *Σ* via χ² minimisation
-- **Understand** the mathematics — every formula is rendered with MathJax and explained inline
+- **Understand** the mathematics and every formula is rendered with MathJax and explained inline

 Model scope note: